Texas Rangers Duo Abandons Crotch-Grabbing Home Run Celebration

 “While this kind of ‘horseplay’ has been behind locker-room doors for years, their decision to do it out in the open says a lot about where the comfort-level is today of being seen as… a little ‘too close’ to your teammate,” writer Cyd Ziegler said.
 Ziegler did note, however, that the Rangers are one of the few remaining major league teams that have never hosted an LGBT Pride Night.

-A lot of big league ballplayers engage in elaborate celebration handshake rituals.
+A lot of big league ballplayers engage in elaborate celebratory handshake rituals.
 Bryce Harper, the star player who signed with the Philadelphia Phillies this offseason, has a different handshake routine with just about every player on the team, Philly.com reported earlier this month.
 Buzzfeed, in 2014, ranked the best handshakes among then-active baseball players, with the Detroit Tigers’ Miguel Cabrera on the list more than once.

 The Chicago Cubs engaged in a celebration called “crotch bumping” during their championship season in 2016, which Pride.com wrote about at the time.